Knaresborough

-Knaresborough (/ˈnɛərzbərə/ NAIRZ-bər-ə) is a market and spa town and civil parish in the Borough of Harrogate, in North Yorkshire, England, on the River Nidd.
-It is 3 mi east of Harrogate.
+Knaresborough (/ˈnɛərzbərə/ NAIRZ-bər-ə) is a market and spa town and civil parish on the River Nidd in North Yorkshire, England.
+It is 3 mi east of Harrogate and was in the Borough of Harrogate until April 2023.

 History

+The Knaresborough Hoard, the largest hoard of Romano-British copper-alloy vessels discovered to date in Britain, dates to the 4th century and indicates wealthy Roman presence in the area.

+It was probably discovered near Farnham near where two important Roman roads ran: Cade's Road on the eastern side and Dere Street to the west, a major route to York and Hadrian's Wall.
+There were a number of wealthy Roman villas in the area and the hoard may have come from one of these.

 Knaresborough is mentioned in the Domesday Book of 1086 as Chenaresburg, meaning "Cenheard's fortress", in the wapentake of Burghshire, renamed Claro Wapentake in the 12th century.
 Knaresborough Castle is Norman; around 1100, the town began to grow.
 It provided a market and attracted traders to service the castle.
 The parish church, St John's, was established around this time.
 The earliest identified Lord of Knaresborough is around 1115 when Serlo de Burgh held the Honour of Knaresborough from the King.

 Hugh de Morville was granted the Honour of Knaresborough in 1158.
 He was constable of Knaresborough and leader of the group of four knights who murdered Archbishop Thomas Becket at Canterbury Cathedral on 29 December 1170.
 The four knights fled to Knaresborough and hid at the castle.
 Hugh de Morville forfeited the lands in 1173, not for his implication in the murder of Thomas Becket, but for "complicity in the rebellion of Henry the Young King", according to the Early Yorkshire Charters.

 The Honour of Knaresborough then passed to the Stuteville family.
 When the Stuteville line was broken with the death of Robert the 4th (son of Robert 3rd) in 1205, King John effectively took the Honour of Knaresborough for himself.
 The first Maundy Money was distributed in Knaresborough by King John on 15 April 1210.
 Knaresborough Forest, which extended far to the south of the town, is reputed to have been one of King John's favourite hunting grounds.